-The approach options presented at the previous committee meeting were options based on the metric (either pumping or groundwater levels), not on whether a long term loss of storage is acceptable or not.
+The approach options presented at the previous committee meeting were options based on the metric (either pumping or groundwater levels), not on whether a long-term loss of storage is acceptable or not.
 The options presented at the previous committee meeting are as follows:

 - 1. Pumping in excess of the sustainable yield leads to significant and unreasonable impacts - Minimum threshold = pump within the sustainable yield.
 Provide an estimate of the sustainable yield, acknowledging it will be refined with better data - Measurable objective = pump at, or less than the sustainable yield. - 2.
-Net change in groundwater storage, based on groundwater elevations is zero - 2.
-Minimum threshold = no long-term change in storage based on calculations using groundwater elevation data - 3.
-Measurable objective = long-term stability, or increase in storage based on calculations using groundwater elevation data
+Pumping more than a zero net change in groundwater storage, based on groundwater elevations, leads to significant and unreasonable impacts - Minimum threshold = no long-term change in storage based on calculations using groundwater elevation data - Measurable objective = long-term stability, or increase in storage based on calculations using groundwater elevation data